-All inquiries or requests for information about employees (active or inactive) from people outside the YMCA should be referred to the Vice President of Human Resources.
+All inquiries or requests for information about employees (active or inactive) from people outside the YMCA should be referred to the Human Resources Department.
 This applies to all requests, whether written or verbal.

 6.13 OPERATION OF VEHICLES FOR ASSOCIATION BUSINESS